rendleyhq/docs.rendleysdk.com/index.md

 # Introduction

-Rendley SDK is a video editing SDK that handles the complexities of the video editing apps, including the necessary logic to create a composition, to do the trimming, apply effects,filters and transitions, to create and animate captions and much more.
-Besides the composition, we also handle the rendering of the final video and we can do it either on the client or on the server.
+Rendley SDK is a framework for building video editing applications.
+It simplifies the complexities of video editing by providing tools for creating compositions, trimming, applying effects, filters, and transitions, animating captions, and more.
+It also supports final video rendering, either on the client or server.

-Rendley SDK is like a framework for creating video editing apps.
-It helps you handle each aspect of the video editing process, from creating a composition to uploading assets to a server to saving and loading projects from a database to rendering the final video.

-To achieve maximum performance, we leverage WebGL for rendering and WebCodecs API for hardware-accelerated encoding and decoding.
-For browsers that don't support WebCodecs API, we fallback to a FFmpeg WASM based approach which is widely supported everywhere.
-You can as well render the final video on the server and handle the editing on the client.
-Because server rendering is using the same SDK, you can be sure that final video will visually match.

-By default, Rendley SDK does not come up with a UI, giving you the power to create everything you want with it, be it a video editor, a video automation tool or something else.

-As for rendering, our biggest goal is to make it as efficient as possible on the client so that you don't have to manage complex infrastructure.
-However, you always can render on the server as well using our open source example.
+To maximize performance, Rendley SDK leverages [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Tutorial/Getting_started_with_WebGL) for rendering and the [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API) for hardware-accelerated encoding and decoding.
+For environments without WebCodecs support, it uses a fallback WASM-based approach.
+The same SDK supports both **client-side and server-side rendering**, ensuring consistent results.

+Rendley SDK is UI-agnostic, allowing you to build custom solutions such as video editors, automation tools, video players, or other creative applications.
+It prioritizes efficient client-side rendering to minimize infrastructure needs while offering server-side rendering as an option.